Updated: Oct 13

 Amber Necklaces - Do They Work?

 I also have some mediocre news to deliver about amber necklaces.
 Many of my clients and friends rave about their amber necklaces!
-Well, I dug really hard into the research to find ANYTHING I could about these super popular necklaces, and I didn't find much.
+Well, I dug really hard into the research.
+I really wanted to find something...
+ANYTHING to share with all of the amber necklace lovers out there.
+I am sorry to say, I didn't find much.

 Here is what I did/didn't find....